OutSystems/docs-support/src/enterprise/upgrade/upgrade-platform.md

     ![](images/upgrade-checklist.png?width=800)

 If you are upgrading from **Platform Server 11.x** to **Platform Server 11.12.0 or later**, the Platform Server installer starts [preparing your modules](upgrade-platform-module-prep.md) for the new version.
+If the modules preparation is not desired, it's required that instead of clicking **Apply & Exit** in the Configuration Tool, to open a command line within the Deployment Controller server, navigate into the Platform Installation Directory and run SCInstall.bat.
+Note: When doing this operation, ensure the OutSystems Deployment Controller and Deploment Service are started, otherwise Service Center may not publish.

 When you click **Apply and Exit** in the Configuration Tool, as described in the Installation Checklist, you must confirm the execution of the following steps: